Wollemi pine - Wollemia nobilis

-The Wollemi Pine is another dinosaur fossil tree, related to the Monkey Puzzle and, like it, was around 65 million years ago when dinos roamed the earth.
+The Wollemi Pine is another dinosaur fossil tree, related to the monkey puzzle and, like the monkey puzzle, was around 65 million years ago when dinosaurs roamed the earth.
 It was rediscovered in 1994 on the edges of the Blue Mountains, New South Wales, Australia, only 150 kilometres from Sidney.
 Despite its common name, it is not a pine.

-It is a critically endangered species with only about 100 trees in the wild.
-They live to be several hundred years old and the oldest living Wollemi pine, ‘King Billy’, is thought to be over 1000 years old.
+It is a critically endangered species with only about 100 trees left in the wild.
+They live to be several hundred years old and the oldest living Wollemi pine, ‘King Billy’, is thought to be over 1,000 years old.